 ABOUT PRESIDENT PATRICIA RAMSEY

 Dr. Patricia Ramsey was appointed by the City University of New York Board of Trustees to serve as the sixth president of Medgar Evers College on March 22, 2021.
-The first woman and first scientist to be appointed president of Medgar Evers College, Dr. Ramsey was named to City and State’s 2021 Brooklyn Power 100 list.
+The first woman and the first scientist to be appointed president of Medgar Evers College, Dr. Ramsey was named to City and State’s 2022 Brooklyn Power 100 and City and State’s 2021 Brooklyn Power 100.
 Distinguished as a “National Role Model” by Minority Access, Inc., Dr. Ramsey is a leader and a scholar with a deep commitment to excellence and a passion for making a difference.

-A few weeks later, Dr. Ramsey spoke at a press conference held by New York State Lt.
-Gov. Kathy Hochul, where a $9.3 million award was announced.
+A few weeks later, Dr. Ramsey spoke at a press conference held by former New York State Lt.
+Gov. and current Gov. Kathy Hochul, where she announced a $9.3 million award.
 The collaborative grant shared among Medgar Evers College, Brooklyn College, and Kingsborough Community College will fund a healthcare career hub in Central and South Brooklyn.
 As part of New York State’s Workforce Development Initiative, the hub will prepare high school and college students for quality jobs in the healthcare field while meeting the workforce needs of local businesses.

-Through her visionary approach to education and commitment to expanding economic, social justice, and health equity, Dr. Ramsey was instrumental in launching MEC’s cannabis education program, the first City University of New York campus to do so.
-Students may choose from 13 newly developed courses to earn a cannabis degree minor in the areas of testing, cultivation, business, or health, which will prepare them for opportunities in this burgeoning industry.
+Through her visionary approach to education and commitment to expanding economic, social justice, and health equity, Dr. Ramsey was instrumental in launching MEC’s cannabis education program, the first for the City University of New York.
+Students may choose from 13 newly developed courses to earn a cannabis degree minor in testing, cultivation, business, or health, which will prepare them for opportunities in this burgeoning industry.

-Dr. Ramsey comes to Medgar Evers College from the Thurgood Marshall College Fund (TMCF), where she served as senior executive fellow.
-Prior to TMCF, she was provost and vice president for academic affairs at Lincoln University in Pennsylvania.
+Dr. Ramsey came to Medgar Evers College from the Thurgood Marshall College Fund (TMCF), where she served as senior executive fellow.
+Before TMCF, she was provost and vice president for academic affairs at Lincoln University in Pennsylvania.
 For nearly 12 years, she served in various capacities at Bowie State University, a constituent institution of the University System of Maryland and the oldest HBCU in Maryland.
 At Bowie State, she was a tenured full professor and served as provost, interim president, and chair of the department of natural sciences.
 Dr. Ramsey was a thought leader behind the 149,000 square foot Center for Natural Sciences Mathematics and Nursing building.
-Designed and built with sustainability in mind, this $102 million project won a LEED Platinum certification.
-She has held other administrative positions in higher education, including vice president for academic affairs at Shaw University and associate vice president for development at Norfolk State University.
+Designed and built with sustainability in mind, the $102 million project won a LEED Platinum certification.
+She has held other higher-education administrative positions, including vice president for academic affairs at Shaw University and associate vice president for development at Norfolk State University.